South African Local Government Association of KwaZulu-Natal SALGA KZN

 PROVIDING MUNICIPAL SUPPORT

-The KwaZulu-Natal Local Government Association (KWANALOGA) is an association of all sixty one municipalities based in the KwaZulu-Natal Province.
+South African Local Government Association of KwaZulu-Natal SALGA KZN is an association of all sixty one municipalities based in the KwaZulu-Natal Province.
 It is a nonprofit making organisation that finds its existence from Section 2(1) of the Organized Local Government Act, No. 52 of 1997 and the Constitution of the Republic of South Africa.
 It is a member of South African Local Government Association (SALGA).

 The aim of the association is to promote a culture of consultative and cooperative government that is accountable to the public through partnership programmes with government departments, private sector, organised labour and community based organisations.
 The local government Municipal Systems Act, No. 32 of 2000 includes a general mandate for organised local government, which encompasses enhancing cooperation between municipalities and generally supporting municipalities in achieving their developmental and transformational mandate.